leastinformednerd/2024AoC/README.md

 > Needless to say I'm going to end it.
 It should have taken 5 minutes to do part 2 after part 1, but I have the brain of a mewling infant

 I can't provide REPL logs since they exceeded the bounds of the terminal and were lost

+An actually servicable Haskell solution is provided (in 2.good.hs)

+It took a while because I made some bad assumptions :)

+Additionally I began part 1 with a clone of my bad Python part 1 solution

+Both parts were improved (and part 2 was originally solved in Haskell) by performing the checks in parallel rather than doing them in series